MadMaxMcKinney/comic-organizer-cli/README.md

 ?
 How would you like to organize your comics?
   🤖 Automatic - Analyze filenames and look up metadata 📋 Manual - Use a JSON filter configuration file
-  ❓ Help - Learn more about each option
+  📦 Flatten hierarchy - Move all comics to root folder ⚙️  Post-processing only - Run post-processing on a directory ❓ Help - Learn more about each option
   👋 Exit